Majayjay: Geography

-Majayjay is situated in the southernmost part of Laguna.
+Majayjay is situated in southeastern Laguna.
 It nestles at the foot of Mt.
-Banahaw, and due to its higher altitude at some 2,700+ ft above sea level, the town makes for a popular vacation destination during summer in the Philippines.
-It was once branded as the 'Summer Capital of the Philippines' 300–400 years ago during the Spanish era, when most of the prominent names in the Spanish colonial Philippines visited the area.
-Other sights along the streets include the remnants of the said era of Spanish-inspired houses that still stand at periodic key locations, mostly in the town square.
-Affluent families still have their ancestral houses maintained.
+Banahaw, and due to its higher altitude, the town is a popular summer vacation destination in the Philippines.
+It was once branded as the "Summer Capital of the Philippines" 300–400 years ago during the Spanish era, when most of the prominent names in the Spanish colonial Philippines visited the area.
+Other sights along the streets include remnants of Spanish-inspired houses that still stand at periodic key locations, mostly in the town square.
+Affluent families still maintain their ancestral houses.

-Majayjay is situated at the base of Mount Banahaw; approximately 1,000 feet (300 meters) above sea level.
-It is 62 km from Santa Cruz, 107 km from Manila, and 12 km from Lucban.
-It shares borders with Magdalena on the northwest, Lucban in Quezon to the southeast, Luisiana to the northeast, and Liliw to the west.
+Majayjay is situated at the base of Mount Banahaw, approximately 300 m above sea level.
+It is 62 km from Santa Cruz, 107 km from Manila and 12 km from Lucban, Quezon, which it borders to the southeast.
+Other bordering towns include Magdalena to the northwest, Luisiana to the northeast and Liliw to the west.

 Climate

-Majayjay is classified as Am in the Köppen–Geiger climate classification, which refers to a tropical monsoon climate.
-There is significant rainfall in most months of the year, with the annual rainfall averaging 2,571 mm, and the precipitation between the driest month and the wettest month differing by 332 mm.
+Majayjay is classified as Am (tropical monsoon climate) in the Köppen–Geiger climate classification.
+There is significant rainfall in most months of the year, with annual rainfall averaging 2,571 mm, and the precipitation difference between the driest and wettest months is 332 mm.
 The short dry season has little effect on the overall climate.
-The temperature here averages 25.8 °C, and during the year, the average temperatures vary by 3.2 °C. The warmest month of the year is May, with an average temperature of 27.4 °C. January has the lowest average temperature of the year, which is 24.2 °C.
+The temperature here averages 25.8 °C, and average temperatures vary by 3.2 °C over the course of the year.
+The warmest month of the year is May, with an average temperature of 27.4 °C. January has the lowest average temperature of the year, which is 24.2 °C.